 Even if the Biden administration adopts a less overtly confrontational approach toward China, the risks of conflict are real and growing.
 Henry Kissinger famously stated in 2019 that the U.S. relationship with China was “at the foothills of a Cold War.”
 Kissinger would perhaps modify that claim today—namely, to say that the U.S.-China relationship is now beyond the foothills and into more treacherous mountain terrain.
 As U.S. and Chinese policymakers move into such terra incognita, they will need to embrace the daunting challenge of revitalizing the existing tools for managing distrust, reducing the risks of accidents and miscalculations, and generally curbing intensifying U.S.-China competition.

-The discussion papers in this series explore how to promote a stable and mutually beneficial relationship among the major powers that can in turn provide the essential foundation for greater cooperation on pressing global and regional challenges.
+This is the third Discussion Paper in the Managing Global Disorder series, which explores how to promote a stable and mutually beneficial relationship among the major powers that can in turn provide the essential foundation for greater cooperation on pressing global and regional challenges.

 This Discussion Paper was made possible by a grant from Carnegie Corporation of New York.
 The statements made and views expressed are solely the responsibility of the author.